The key performance indicators found in the report from your SEO consultant should be assessed for how visitors are responding to your site.

 Google Analytics is a commonly used tool to track the performance data of your website.
 An analytics report will indicate where your website is falling short and how you can improve in those areas.

 The traffic your site generates comes from multiple channels, which are separated, into paid, organic, social media and referral traffic.
 When assessing the traffic your site is receiving it’s important to understand how each channel performs individually to evaluate the effectiveness of each source.

 Monthly search volume

-When you’re engaged in an SEO campaign you should be aware of the traffic your site is generating.
+When you’re engaged in Toronto SEO you should be aware of the traffic your site is generating.
 Are you getting the monthly traffic from the right channels?
 Is your monthly search volume declining or rising each month?
 Is this in line with the expected results of your SEO campaign?

 Average time spent on page

 The time a user spends on your page can be a good indication of their level of interest.
 If the overall time of your average user is increasing, this is a sign your visitors are spending more time engaging with your content.

 The longer you can keep a visitor on your site, the more likely you are to convert them to a client.
 This is why the average time spent on a page, or dwell time is statistic your SEO consultant will try to improve.

 Average pages viewed per session

 A higher value indicates that your visitors like what they are finding on your site.
 If they are exploring page after page, your content is obviously on track in providing user intent.